-Now it must be said that Vermeer made outstandingly beautiful paintings of incredible subtly and depth.
-His work shows an incredible sensitivity to face and attitude, and his incredible work is discussed at length in by critics the world over.
-But we think it could be said that controversy brought his work back to life.
+Obviously, Vermeer made outstandingly beautiful paintings of subtlety and depth.
+His work shows a sensitivity to face and attitude, and his work is discussed at length by critics the world over.
+But it was controversy that brought his work back to life.

-First was the rediscovery of Vermeer’s work — for 200 years many of his paintings had been attributed to more popular artists, like Gabriël Metsu or Frans van Mieris.
-In 1860, a German Museum director named Gustav Waagen recognized the Art of Painting as a Vermeer, and during the next few years the French art critic Théophile Thoré-Bürger went on a rampage of rediscovery, attributing over 70 works to Vermeer.
-Many of these attributions have now been disproven, but every claim brought Vermeer further into to the public eye.
+The first controversy was the rediscovery of Vermeer’s work itself.
+For 200 years many of his paintings had been attributed to more popular artists, like Gabriël Metsu or Frans van Mieris (who are now all but forgotted, ironically).
+In 1860, the German Museum director Gustav Waagen recognized The Art of Painting as a Vermeer, and during the next few years the French art critic Théophile Thoré-Bürger went on a rampage of rediscovery, attributing over 70 works to Vermeer.
+Many of these attributions have since been disproven, but every claim brought Vermeer further into the public eye.
 Everyone loves drama.

 In 2001, David Hockney proposed a radical theory explaining Vermeer’s nearly photo-realistic work.
 His book, Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters, claimed that Vermeer, along with other renaissance artists used a camera obscura, and camera lucida to project the subjects of their paintings onto their canvases, allowing them to reproduce reality with a previously impossible precision.

-It’s a fascinating theory — and while there’s no historical proof that Vermeer used optical technology to trace his work from life, it absolutely blew up the art world with controversy.
+It’s a fascinating theory, and while there’s no historical proof that Vermeer used optical technology to trace his work from life, it absolutely blew up the art world.
 Historian James Elkins denied Hockney’s claim, saying the camera obscura technique was “radically undertested.”
-The Washington Post’s art critic Blake Gopnik claimed Hockey’s theory was fraught with “technical ignorance, philosophical incoherence and logical inconsistency,” and essayist Susan Sontag expressed a common attitude of dismay that the ‘great masters’ would stoop to using technology to support their work — “If David Hockney’s thesis is correct, it would be a bit like finding out that all the great lovers of history have been using Viagra.”
+The Washington Post’s art critic Blake Gopnik claimed Hockey’s theory was fraught with “technical ignorance, philosophical incoherence and logical inconsistency,” and essayist Susan Sontag expressed a common attitude of dismay that the ‘great masters’ would stoop to using technology to support their work.
+“If David Hockney’s thesis is correct, it would be a bit like finding out that all the great lovers of history have been using Viagra.”

-The controversy heightened in 2013, when noted illusionists Penn and Teller released a documentary about the Texan inventor Tim Jenison, who constructed a camera lucida and reproduces Vermeer’s The Music Lesson with debated success.
-The Guardian’s Jonathan Jones called the project ‘depressing’ and ‘crass’ — but one thing can’t be argued.
+The controversy heightened in 2013, when noted illusionists Penn and Teller released a documentary about the Texan inventor Tim Jenison, who constructed a camera lucida and reproduced Vermeer’s with debated success.
+The Guardian’s Jonathan Jones called the project ‘depressing’ and ‘crass’ but one thing can’t be argued.
 People are still talking about Vermeer.